 Spock’s popularity had made Star Trek fans eager to catch a glimpse of his home world.
-When the Enterprise finally visited Vulcan in “Amok Time”, NBC executive Stan Robertson argued that the episode should show as much of the planet as possible:
+When the Enterprise finally visited Vulcan in “Amok Time”, NBC executive Stan Robertson said the episode should reveal as much of the planet as possible:

 [Vulcan has] been built as such a mystery throughout our series that unless we establish more of the planet than is outlined here […] we will indeed be “cheating” our viewers.